K509 — Computer Music Seminar: Policies

 If you take this course, you must read and agree to the following policies.

 There will be a series of weekly assignments designed to familiarize you with the tools and techniques discussed in class.
-I expect you to complete your assignments by the next Thursday.
 Depending on class size, some or all of your work will be played and discussed in class.

-Before that class, you should submit your assignment in OnCourse.
-If it’s just a single file, upload that directly.
-If it requires multiple files, put them in a folder, compress the folder, and submit the compressed file.
-(To compress a folder on a Mac: control-click the folder, and choose Compress “folder name”.
-This creates a .zip file.)
-Please be sure to include any necessary sound files, subpatches, externals, etc. in your folder.
+Before that class (usually on a Wednesday), you should submit your assignment in Canvas.
+Please be sure to include any necessary sound files, subpatches, externals, etc..
 If you’re using sound files, edit them first to strip out sound you don’t plan on using.

 Since this is one of the last classes that most of you will take in this subject, it’s a good opportunity to develop your ability to work out technical problems on your own.
 I’m here to help you, of course, but please try to figure things out for yourself first.

 This is a graduate seminar, so you are required to make an oral presentation to the class on one of the topics we study.
-These will take place normally on a Tuesday.
-Start the class with an overview of the topic and as clear an explanation of the theory and technique as possible.
+These will take place normally on a Monday.
+Start the class with an overview of the topic and a clear explanation of the theory and technique.
 Supply specific examples of the technique — your own sound, with a software demonstration, and music by others.

 Most important presentation tip: play some relevant sound within the first few minutes of your talk.
 Nothing is worse than hearing someone drone on for 10+ minutes about something we’re supposed to hear, but without actually making any sound for us.